-Butch Thurman has been covering professional rodeo for 34 years.
+Butch Thurmanhas been covering professional rodeo for 38 years.
 His broadcasting career began in 1979 at his hometown radio station News/Talk 1290 KUMA in Pendleton, Oregon.
 In 1980, Thurman developed a popular radio show on professional rodeo.
 At the time he had no idea his show would eventually be heard nationally, but in 1984 Thurman syndicated his program and it was eventually heard on 370 radio stations.
 Soon after, he developed and syndicated a newspaper column on the widely popular sport.

-Today the 54-year-old Thurman owns and operates Thurman Media Services and has launched a brand new show Rodeo Sports Update.
+Today the 59-year-old Thurman owns and operates Thurman Media Services and hosts the popular radio show Rodeo Sports Update.
 This two-minute daily show is a fast-paced, hard-hitting look at professional rodeo, the Professional Bull Riders Tour (PBR) and the western-life-style industry.

 In 2000, the PBR presented Thurman with the George Michael Media Award for his coverage of the PBR Tour, and in 2006, Thurman was presented with the PRCA's Broadcast Journalism Award for his outstanding coverage of PRCA ProRodeo.